 How to Apply

 When one applies to UC Davis graduate school, the structure of the graduate training programs can be overwhelming and confusing.
 Here is a brief explanation.
 Unlike at many other schools, UC Davis has many graduate groups that span departments.
-I belong to two cross-departmental graduate groups: Ecology and Population Biology.
+Two appropriate cross-departmental graduate groups are Ecology and Population Biology.
 These are separate entities from the department to which I belong – Evolution and Ecology, despite the similarity in names.
 The Pop Bio and Ecology graduate groups differ primarily in their core courses in the first year.
-Pop Bio covers ecology, but also evolution, speciation and phylogenetics. the Pop Bio core is more quantitatively oriented than the Ecology core.
-In contrast, core training in the Ecology Grad Group is centered almost solely in ecology, and can leave more time to do research in the first year.
-I have students in both grad programs (in equal ratios).
-Students finish their Ph.D.s over the same time periods.
-We should communicate about which program might be best for you—this decision will depend primarily on your interests.
+Pop Bio covers ecology, but also evolution, speciation and phylogenetics.
+The Pop Bio core is more quantitatively oriented than the Ecology core, and requires an additional quarter.
+Communicate with your prospective advisor about which program might be best for you—this decision will depend primarily on your interests.
 For some students, it might make sense to apply to both programs, but usually, one or the other is a better fit.

-Regardless of which program a student belongs to, if you are my student, you sit in my lab and we interact as a lab.
-So, there is strong community in the lab, and especially after the first year, the lab group is a core part of your community at UC Davis.
-There are also additional avenues for community stemming from the grad group to which students belong, and of course,from other avenues and activities.
+Regardless of which program a student belongs to, the advisor’s lab community is the primary community, especially after the first year.
+There are also additional avenues for community stemming from the grad group to which students belong, and of course, from other campus organizations and outside activities.

-Grad groups invite (pay for transportation and put up students at other students’ houses) prospective students to visit Davis, and to check out the program and the labs, if students are competitive applicants.
+Grad groups invite (pay for transportation and put up students at other students’ houses) prospective students who have been selected as acceptable to visit Davis, and to check out the program and the labs.
 So, this visit is of minimal expense to prospective students, but is essential in letting the students check out the program and the lab, and vice versa.
-For admission to my lab, it is important that students visit us prior to admission, even if it is not possible to visit during the official grad student weekends sponsored by Pop Bio and Ecology.
+It is important that students visit us prior to admission, even if it is not possible to visit during the official grad student weekends sponsored by Pop Bio and Ecology.